JakubTabor/Portfolio_Clustering/description/README.md

 * And I use Agglomerative Clustering to create those clusters, then plot their distribution on 3D graph

 # Then I check distribution of my clusters and go into details into customers profiling
+* I use different plots to extract deeper sense of the informations about customer included in each cluster